stipey75/markdown-cv/index.md

   * I was the project leader for awnings motor control:
     * I developed several boards and firmware for various size of tubular motors.
     * Supported laboratory testing for functional testing and electronic board testing.
-    * Radio protocol develop for radio controlled activation.
+    * Radio protocol develop for motors with receiver onboard.
     * DC and AC motor control algorithm with various microcontroller families.

 * *2010 - 2012*